Appendix 1. About educational databases

 Outcome_o(point, date, out)

-In this table the primary key (point, date) also ensures bookkeeping of the funds distribution at each point not more than once a day.
+In this table, the primary key (point, date) ensures each buy-back center reports about payments (out) no more than once a day, too.

 Income(code, point, date, inc)